isabelmoore/ECEN-602-Machine-Problems/README.md

 ### Clone the repository
 Use the following command to clone the repository:
 `git clone git@github.com/ECEN-602-Machine-Problem-1.git`
  Ensure you have set up an SSH key for your GitHub account to use SSH.
-If not, use the command `ssh-keygen`

 ### Compiling the Code
 Within the repository folder, compile the code using the following commands: